-EirGrid will inform the Customer if a Distributed Temperature Sensing (DTS) system is required for the specific project.
-DTS system requirements are specified in section 5.5 of this Specification.
+EirGrid require a Distributed Temperature Sensing (DTS) system to be included in the Cable system.
+DTS system requirements are specified in section 5 of this Specification.

 The proposed cable design shall be submitted to EirGrid at the following project stages: